AndreRatzenberger/opera-of-weirdness/docs/sound-archive/index.md

     ## 📜 Research Report

-    A client of the renowned Bakery of Mistwreath & Sons discovered that applying precise pressure — using all thirty-six fingers on each hand — to a particular **gelatinous confection** caused it to emit a curious sound:
+    A client of the renowned Bakery of Mistwreath & Sons discovered that applying precise pressure — using all thirty-six fingers on each Velboran hand — to a particular **gelatinous confection** caused it to emit a curious sound sounding like:

-    > **"Yckb'n Ein Jonefkendy"**
+    > **"Yckb'n-ein Jonefkendy"**

     This bizarre phenomenon captured immediate attention, as the emitted phrase bore no linguistic correlation to any known Velboran language systems.